 Allie VanSickle, LLMSW

 Allie VanSickle, LLMSW takes an open-minded, sincere, validating, and direct approach to treatment.
 Allie believes the individual is the expert on their own lives and takes a holistic approach to supporting the individual's growth and empowerment.
 Allie works collaboratively with clients and allows the individual's comfort/readiness to guide the therapeutic process.
 Allie specializes in assisting children and youth, those struggling with eating disorders, OCD, and/or attachment issues.
+Allie recently completed the triple P (Positive Parenting Program) and is excited to implement this when working with families.
 Allie is passionate about working with the deaf community and is proficient in ASL.

 Deciding to engage in treatment is a big step, please feel free to reach out to me if you have any questions.